SCE Steps Up Tree Trimming in High Fire Risk Areas

-In these high fire risk areas, the work includes trimming a minimum 12-foot clearance between trees and SCE’s power lines to prevent vegetation from coming into contact with electrical equipment and potentially sparking a blaze.
+In these high fire risk areas, the work includes creating a minimum 12-foot clearance at the time of trim between trees and SCE’s power lines to prevent vegetation from coming into contact with electrical equipment and potentially sparking a blaze.
 In addition, tall trees up to 200 feet from the wires will be assessed and may be removed if they demonstrate a high risk of falling into the lines or have vegetation like palm fronds that high winds could carry into power equipment.

 Managing tree growth and other vegetation will help make communities safer, but in some cases, could dramatically change how the trees look, creating concerns among residents.